majidorc/text-generator/README.md

-# Operator Form (Next.js + MUI)
+# Operator Form & Customer Page (Next.js + MUI)

-This project is a modern, responsive operator form built with Next.js and Material-UI (MUI).
+This project is a modern, responsive web app built with Next.js and Material-UI (MUI).
 It is designed for tour operators or travel agencies (like [tours.co.th](https://tours.co.th)) to quickly collect and confirm booking details in a beautiful, user-friendly way.

 ## What is this?

-- A web form for entering booking details: booking number, program, name, tour date, hotel, phone, address options, PAX (adults, children, infants), cash on tour, and national park fee.
+- **Operator Form**: A web form for entering booking details: booking number, program, name, tour date, hotel, phone, address options, PAX (adults, children, infants), cash on tour, and national park fee.
+Instantly generates a confirmation message you can copy/share.
+Automatically copies the confirmation to your clipboard after submit.
-- Instantly generates a confirmation message you can copy/share.
+- **Customer Page**: A dedicated form for customer booking confirmation.
+Enter tour date, name, pick up, pickup time (from/to), and optionally FEE Adult/Child fields.
+Instantly preview and copy a formatted confirmation email.
+Toggle FEE fields by clicking "With Fee".
+Designed for quick, accurate customer communication.
-- Automatically copies the confirmation to your clipboard after submit.
+- **Persistent Side Menu**: Easily navigate between Operator Form and Customer pages using the always-visible (desktop) or toggleable (mobile) side menu.
 - Fully responsive and easy to use on any device.
 - Built and iterated **super fast and easily with the help of this AI assistant ([\@cursor](https://github.com/getcursor/cursor))**